hkennyv/kennyvh.com/README.md

 like a CMS or changes to certain routes' index pages.
 However, the majority of the theme remains the same as the upstream.

+The live site can be viewed here: <https://kennyvh.com>

 ## Usage

 To get started, you'll need: